chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 --------------------
 Plane
 --------------------
-The Plane insertion method inserts particles at the centroid of insertion cells.
+The ``plane`` insertion method inserts particles at the centroid of insertion cells.
 These cells are defined as intersected by a mathematical plane.
 This plane is define by an ``insertion plane point`` and an ``insertion plane normal vector``.
 A cell is considered as intersected by the plane if at least one of its vertex is on each side of the plane of if at least one of its vertex is directly on the plane (the normal distance between the vertex and the plane is zero).
 At each insertion step, a particle will be inserted in a insertion cell if that cell is empty (no particle is present inside it).
 This guarantee the absence of big overlap with the particles already inserted.
 This method of inserting is useful when dealing with a domain dense with particles.

 * The ``insert plane point`` defines the point coordinates for the plane.
 Each component of this parameter represent the x, y and z directions, respectively.